LayerMath

 Tools That Make Farm Management Easier

-• Pro calculator: batch pricing mode, per-printer depreciation tracking, inventory management across multiple spools, monthly overhead allocation
+• Pro plan: per-printer depreciation tracking, inventory management across multiple spools, SKU manager, saved history & analytics

 • Bambu Studio: native multi-machine plate management